leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section D: Committee Membership

-The Minister shall be a non-voting ex officio member of the Board of Trustees and all teams.
+The Minister shall be a non-voting ex officio member of the Board and all teams.
 The Minister shall participate in the TLC's calendar planning sessions.
 Shall bring to the attention of the Board, TLC and COM all matters which seem pertinent to the general welfare of the congregation and shall make recommendations as seem proper.
-However, the decision in matters of policy and procedure shall remain with the Board of Trustees.
+However, the decision in matters of policy and procedure shall remain with the Board.

 ### Section E: Freedom of Expression

 The Minister shall have freedom of the pulpit.
-The minister shall have the freedom to express her or his opinions outside the pulpit, but shall not represent the Church without authorization from the Board of Trustees.
+The minister shall have the freedom to express her or his opinions outside the pulpit, but shall not represent the Church without authorization from the Board.

 ### Section F: Resignation or Retirement

-The Minister shall give at least ninety (90) days notice in writing to the Board of Trustees of her or his resignation or retirement.
+The Minister shall give at least ninety (90) days notice in writing to the Board of her or his resignation or retirement.

 ### Section G: Dismissal